THOMASELOVE/theater/README.md

 ## What Have I Seen You In?

 Any one of a number of things.
-My one-page theatrical resume is here.
+My [one-page theatrical resume is here](https://github.com/THOMASELOVE/theater/blob/master/thomas_love_theatrical_resume_2018.pdf), and I'll add more details if that seems useful at some point in the future.

 ## If I'm a student/friend/neighbor/colleague of yours, are you expecting me to come see you in theater?